-Know your Shakespeare, and hoist your petards with us each week as we cast judgement on a pilot episode and determine if that pilot is to be hoisted, or not to be hoisted: that is the question.
+Join us each week as we cast judgement on the pilot episode and determine if these pilots will be hoisted, or not to be hoisted: that is the question.
 After judgement we place the pilot episode in our running list of the Quest for the Best and Worst Pilots Ever.

-For those of us more dumber than Drew, petard is a real word.
+For those of us more dumber than Drew, petard is a real word, absolutely non discriminatory.
 Petards are explosive devices traditionally used to blow up doors or walls.
 Consult your local dictionary for further investigation.
-Even Jimbo had to look up petard, and he loved Hamlet.

 - Petard = bomb